DJMax Respect: Exclusive Respect V features

+Development and release

+DJMax Respect was developed by Rocky Studio, a subsidiary of Neowiz.
+It was directed by Baek Seungcheol, who developed the DJMax games since the first game, DJMax Online.

+A Windows port titled DJMax Respect V was released as early access via Steam on 19 December 2019.
+A full release was launched on 12 March 2020.

 Reception

 On its release, DJMax Respect was met with "generally favorable" reviews from critics according to review aggregator website Metacritic.

 The PC Steam, PC Xbox Live, and Xbox version of the game has been criticized for using XIGNCODE3, an anti-cheat software that forces games that use it to always be online, thus preventing offline play even when playing single-player.